ncase/blog/src/posts/signal-boost-autumn-2025.md

 To recap: we're already disempowered on the "consumer" side of culture.
 Soon, we may be disempowered on the "creator" side of culture. **We'll have AIs making content for AIs, humans in the backseat.** We won't even remember there used to be a steering wheel.

 (Oh and *then* there's the AI Companions.
 [Source for all the following stats](https://globaldialogues.ai/updates/global-dialogues-4-human-ai-relationships): ~40% of people use AI for emotional support at least once a week.[^cip-stats-1] ~17% accept AI-Human romance, and ~11% would _personally consider_ dating an AI.
-To be clear, I'm no prude: _I_ use Claude as an "AI Life Coach" on a near-daily basis, and I'll confess, I've done erotic roleplay with AI characters.)
+To be clear, I'm no prude: _I_ use Claude as an "AI Life Coach" on a near-daily basis, and I've done months-long romantic roleplay with AI characters.)

 [^cip-stats-1]: "14.9% use AI for emotional support daily, with an **additional** 27.9% weekly" {emphasis added}.
 So that's 14.9 + 27.9 = 42.8% using AI as emotional support at least once a week.